-The State Laboratory undertakes chemical analyses for a variety of different purposes which include monitoring the quality and safety of Irish food and prosecuting fraud e.g. illegal use or laundering of marked diesel, sale of counterfeit spirits or possession of illegal medicines.
-Analyses for the presence of alcohol and drugs assist the Coroners to determine the cause of deaths, e.g. in cases of alcohol / drug overdoses and in the Customs area, analysis can show whether companies are entitled to receive export refunds claimed and whether additional duties or fines may be payable.
+The State Laboratory undertakes chemical analyses for a variety of different purposes which include monitoring the quality and safety of Irish food and prosecuting fraud e.g., illegal use or laundering of marked diesel, sale of counterfeit spirits or possession of illegal medicines.
+Analyses for the presence of alcohol and drugs assist the Coroners to determine the cause of deaths, e.g., in cases of alcohol / drug overdoses, while, in the Customs area, analysis can show whether additional duties or fines may be payable.

 Staff are actively involved in EU and international analytical affairs and the State Chemist has enforcement and referee status under various Acts of the Oireachtas and their implementing regulations.
 The Laboratory provides representation for client Government Departments at EU meetings.

 The State Laboratory is a designated EU National Reference Laboratory for residues of a wide range of veterinary medicines in food of animal origin; for additives for use in animal nutrition; for halogenated persistent organic pollutants (POPs) in food and feed; for mycotoxins in food of animal origin and animal feed; and for heavy metals and nitrogenous compounds in feed.